coverclock/com-diag-diminuto/README.md

 # Command Line Utilities

+* alerts - emits zero or more BEL characters with a delay in between.
 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
 * bucketbrigade - read from a serial port and forward to another serial port.
 * coreable - enable core dumps.